Quantum Computation in a radio single mode cavity: the dissipative Jaynes and Cummings Model: Introduction

-These considerations have encouraged us to speculate about the possibility to use hybrid entanglement conditions in order to implement quantum protocols.
+Contrarily, the isolation of a single atom for enough long time inside a cavity is today possible.
 A single mode cavity and a two level atom may be considered a hybrid two qubits system.
-The isolation of a single atom for enough long time inside a cavity is today possible.
-Moreover, the Jaynes and Cummings Model is one of the few exactly soluble models in quantum optics.
+Moreover, the Jaynes and Cummings Model describing this system is one of the few exactly soluble models in quantum optics.
 It predicts many interesting non classical states experimentally testable in laboratory \cite{raimond}.
 In realistic situation, however, one performs experiments in cavity with finite Q and in presence of atomic spontaneous emission.
 So it become of fundamental importance to know how the predictions of this model are affected by the unavoidable presence of loss mechanisms.
 This problem is currently very extensively studied, the main approximation being the assumption of two different reservoirs, one for the atom and one for the cavity mode respectively \cite{raimond2}.
-The further calculation are simpler under this approximation because the two bath don't introduce coherences between the atom and the cavity: the master equation is in Lindblad form and it is easier to solve than the one we derive; the solution being the total destruction of coherences because of the two different and nonspeaking channels of dissipation.
-Moreover, my equation contains the simple one as particular case.
-Actually, here we show to be able to find the exact solution of a dissipative J-C model assuming a common reservoir for the bipartite system, which, on the ground of the above consideration, appears to be a more realistic hypothesis.
+The Lindblad master equation describing this model is easy to solve, the solution being the total destruction of coherences because of the two different and nonspeaking channels of dissipation.
+Contrarily to this approach, we assume a common bath of interaction between the cavity mode and the atom.
+The master equation so derived contains the simple one as particular case.
+In this paper we show to be able to find the exact solution of a dissipative J-C model assuming a common reservoir for the bipartite system, which, on the ground of the above consideration, appears to be a more realistic hypothesis.
 This leads to the prediction of new cooperative effects, induced by the zero-point fluctuations of environment, between the atom and the cavity mode as the creation of conditional transient entanglement, tending to become stationary as the strengths of the coupling with the reservoir take a well defined value.
-Finally, in order to be maximally realistic, Prof. J.M.Reimond suggested me to consider also the loose of energy due to the imperfect reflection on the mirrors.
+Finally, in order to be maximally realistic, we consider also the loose of energy due to the imperfect reflection on the mirrors.
 This correction in the microscopic model does not introduce complication in the solution of the relative master equation because the new bath is independent from the first one and, indeed, easily treating from a theoretical point of view (not induced coherences).
 In presence of the second channel of decoherence the building up of entanglement exists during the transient period in which the atom is confined inside the cavity.
 The long time solution (the order of magnitude of the time involved is given in the next sections) shows that the introduction of the second bath makes disappear coherence (Rabi oscillation) among the two subsystem involved: the atom and the cavity mode.
-Despite this fact, the time involved in decoherence process can be made much longer than those necessary to implement a quantum protocol as deducible from the theoretical analysis here developed if interfaced with the experimental measures performed by Aroches' group.
-The measures appear well fitted by the theoretical model here proposed.
-The standard models (two different baths) are able to reproduce only the top of the curve (dissipation \cite{nud}).
-Instead mine is able to reproduce also the lower part (cooperation \cite{nud}).
+Despite this fact, the time involved in decoherence process can be made much longer than those necessary to implement a quantum protocol as deducible from the theoretical analysis here developed if interfaced with the experimental measures performed by Haroches' group.
+The measure of the probability to find the atom in the excited state appear well fitted by the theoretical model here proposed.
+The standard models (two different baths) are able to reproduce only the top of the curve of atomic population.
+Instead our is able to reproduce also the lower part.